 Tokoname ware has the largest share of Teapot production in Japan.
 Tokoname ware is located in the southwest of Aichi Prefecture and is one of the six major ceramic production areas in Japan, known as the “Rokkoyo (Six Old Kilns)".
 The smooth and beautiful earthenware fired at high temperatures has supported the life and tea culture of Japan.

 It has a "Sasame"/"Ceramesh" strainer, which is recommended to fully enjoy the aroma of tea.
 It is made with elaborate molds and new ceramic technology This type of tea strainer is known for less clogging of tea leaves and smooth tea pouring.

-With its size and the ceramic strainer, this teapot is suitable for any tea types.
-Sencha(middle-grade green tea) and Kariganecha(high-grade stem tea) are especially recommended.
+With its size and the ceramic strainer, this teapot is especially suitable for Gyokuro(refined green tea).

 - Quantity: 1